Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 * maybe support other actuator types than prismatic and rotational

 The parameters are read in the Config() method, stored in variables and reported by using the object model.

+# Methods of calculation
+Forward and inverse kinematics can be calculated with different methods.
+The first two are used in robot kinematics where reasonable:

+* jacobian - generalized inverse - iterative
+* direct
+* neuronal network learning
+* others like using evolutionary, random, lookup methods

+The first is discussed below in detail.

+The direct method needs to know some core configuration in advance and can only be used for this configuration.
+It is the fastest and most precise forward and inverse kinematics method.
+Some of the implemented robot types are implemented in this manner.
+The following kinematics are implemented with the direct method:
+* tbd a list

 # Forward kinematics